 Chinese New Year

 The Lunar New Year is the most important period on the Chinese calendar.
-To welcome the New Year, Chinese families banish bad luck by spring-cleaning, and welcome good fortune with red and gold decorations and brand new clothes.
-Throughout the 14 days of festivities, families visit friends and relatives to eat dinner (steamboat is a popular choice), exchange oranges for prosperity and give kids red packets (hong bao).
-From 30 January to 19 March, Chinatown will also be bustling with folks buying traditional snacks, decorations and more.
-Celebrations not to be missed included the Chingay Parade and the 8th International Lion Dance Competition.
+To welcome the New Year, Chinese families banish bad luck by spring-cleaning.
+They also welcome good fortune with red and gold decorations and brand new clothes.
+Throughout the 15 days of festivities, families visit friends and relatives to eat dinner (steamboat is a popular choice), exchange oranges for prosperity and give kids red packets (hong bao).
+Chinatown bustles with folks buying traditional snacks, decorations and more.
+Celebrations not to be missed included the Chingay Parade and the International Lion Dance Competition.

 Vesak Day